Airbus A350-900 Detailed Mould Comparison

 NOSE / NOSEGEAR

-MAINGEAR: All three moulds have maingear bogies that move up and down around the central tyre, which is a nice feature.
-All three look good but the AV400 tyrehubs are probably the weakest.
-AV400 has improved the size and shape of the maingear while the JC Wings mould has the widest and least accurate gear trucks.
+MAINGEAR: Three of the four moulds have maingear bogies that pivot up and down, which is a nice feature.
+The one that doesn't is the NG version but the lack of this feature does allow for a more accurate gear leg shape and extra detailing.
+AV400 has modified its tyrehubs and they do look more realistic than before.
+They have the best colour too but the hubs themselves still rather lack detail.
+JC Wings mould has the widest and least accurate gear trucks.
 The AV400 maingear doors are a little too short, but are the right shape, and show off too much of the gear leg itself.
-The shape and angles of the maingear doors are not perfect on any of them but only the Phoenix misses the large rectangular notch at the top.
+The shape and angles of the maingear doors are slightly variable.
+I'd say the NG's are best with the JC Wings having the next nicest forward line and the Av400 the next nicest rear contour.
+The Phoenix gear doors are the weakest and the only ones to miss the large rectangular notch at the top.

 ENGINE INNERS: All of these models have see through engines, however it seems the wish to have the see through element has meant the manufacturers have reduced the size of the blades so you can see through more.
-This is counter to the reality of the engine.
-JC Wings keeps it closest to the real thing with the blade thickness whilst the fanblades on the AV400 mould are way too thin.
-On the other side though both JC Wings and Phoenix have far too few fanblades (13 or so) whilst AV400 has a much more realistic 18 blades.
+This is counter to the reality of the engine and it is interesting how none of the four here look the same.
+JC Wings has the thickest fanblades whilst the fanblades on the AV400 mould are way too thin (almost not blades at all).
+It should also be noted that the diameter of the AV400 fans is significantly less than on the other three versions.
+There are sizeable gaps between between both JC Wings and Phoenix blades because although they are wider they have far too few fanblades (12 and 13 respectively).
+AV400 has a much more realistic 18 blades.
+It is the NG version that is the only one to have the correct 22 blades, and although they are maybe slightly thinner than the real thing, they have much better spacing of them than anyone else.
 A plus for the Phoenix version, if you care for this sort of thing, is that the fanblades can be rotated.
 It is really hard to do and requires you putting a pin or such inside to move them.
 It doesn't really add much to the model in my opinion.
+The NG version easily takes this category.

 TAIL & TAILCONE

-TAIL & TAILCONE: Starting with the tailshape and all three are broadly accurate although the Phoenix is weakest in two places.
-Firstly the fin connection to the fuselage runs along the entire lower margin whereas the other two both have free rudders.
+TAIL & TAILCONE: Starting with the tailshape and all four are broadly accurate, although the Phoenix is weakest in two places.
+Firstly the fin connection to the fuselage runs along the entire lower margin whereas the others have free rudders.
 Secondly the rear tip is not quite pointy enough.
-The AV400 tail is nice aside from the forward fuselage join, which is a little too bulky.
 The tailcones are all fine but the horizontal stabilisers on the Phoenix have quite a large gap along their upper margin.

 FUSELAGE DETAILING